orgua/shepherd_v2_planning/docs/00_overview/learnings_other_testbeds.md

     - pyOCD could be an alternative
 - BBone
     - is cpu-usage really 70% during emulation?
-    - do a performance profiling, find bootlenecks
+    - do a performance profiling, find bottlenecks
     - raw data could be sent server, less overhead for BB